designworld-ca/Proxmox/Install Nut on Proxmox.md

 ### Edit the results to add your name and description for the UPS
 - Formatting is important!
 Do not have extra spaces before [BACKUPSPRO]
 - by overiding the battery.charge.low the shutdown command will be issued when there is still plenty of runtime
-- this is useful in case of slow shutdowns
+- this is useful in case of slow or repeated shutdowns
 ```
 # Detected UPS from USB
 [BACKUPSPRO]